An Overview of Federal Court Admiralty and Maritime Jurisdiction

 How Cruise Ship Companies Have Adjusted

 Since the Federal Courts do have Admiralty and Maritime jurisdiction, the cruise ship companies have taken advantage of this by inserting what is called a forum selection clause in the passenger tickets.
-The passenger tickets issued when you go on a cruise is considered a contract, and there are important terms and conditions that must be carefully considered, including any requirements as to where a lawsuit against the cruise ship company must be brought.
+The passenger tickets issued when you go on a cruise is considered a contract, and there are important terms and conditions that must be carefully considered, including any requirements as to where a lawsuit against the cruise ship company must be brought with the help of our Port of Miami accident injury attorney.

 The cruise ship companies are inserting clauses that require the lawsuit to be filed in the Federal Court under the Admiralty and Maritime jurisdiction of the Federal Courts.
 If there is no diversity jurisdiction to allege in the Federal Courts, an individual pursuing a case against the cruise ship company in Federal Court may be limited to the Admiralty and Maritime jurisdiction of the Federal Court, and therefore lose the right to a jury trial.

 Jurisdiction over Admiralty and Maritime claims, and the proper forum that the lawsuits must be filed, are part of the complexities of Admiralty and Maritime jurisdiction.
-If you suffer an injury that may involve Admiralty and Maritime jurisdiction, it is important to consult with an experienced Admiralty and Maritime attorney who is familiar with all of the complexities and case law that applies to resolutions of the complex legal issues.
+If you suffer an injury that may involve Admiralty and Maritime jurisdiction, it is important to consult with an experienced admiralty, maritime, and boat accident attorney in Florida who is familiar with all of the complexities and case law that applies to resolutions of the complex legal issues.